gopherunner/delilah-resto-api/README.md

     ```
     NOTE: replace the #### with the password you set for the db

-7. Start the REST API
+7. Start the REST API:

     ```sh
     cd delilah-resto-api